of APL Apollo Tubes Limited

-Pursuant to the provisions of Section 148(2) of the Companies Act 2013 read withCompanies (Cost Records and Audit) Amendment Rules 2014 required to have the audit ofits cost records conducted by a Cost Accountant in practice.
-In this connection the Boardof Directors of the Company has on the recommendation of the Audit Committee approved there-appointment of M/s R.J.
+In terms of Section 148 of the Act the Company is required to get the audit of itscost records conducted by a Cost Accountant.
+In this connection the Board of Directors ofthe Company has on the recommendation of the Audit Committee approved the appointment ofM/s R.J.
 Goel & Co.
-Cost Accountants (Registration No.000026) asthe Cost Auditors of the Company for the year ending
+Cost Accountants (FRN: 000026) as the cost auditors of theCompany for the year ending March 31 2020.

 C. Secretarial Auditors

 Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors appointed M/s Anjali Yadav

 & Associates Company Secretaries in practice as Secretarial Auditor to carry outthe Secretarial Audit of the Company for the financial year 2018-19. the report given bythem for the said financial year in the prescribed format is annexed to this report as AnnexureD'. the Secretarial Audit Report does not contain any qualification reservationor adverse remark.